cfpb/design-system/packages/cfpb-grid/usage.md

-The grid component is a suite of Less variable and mixins that enables you to lay out a flexible 12-column grid with fixed-size gutters.
+The grid component is a suite of SCSS variable and mixins that enables you to lay out a flexible 12-column grid with fixed-size gutters.
 (Column widths will expand and contract with the width of the page, but the gutter width remains constant.)
-The mixins are made to be used within your project's Less code to give grid layout to your content without needing to use non-semantic grid classes.
+The mixins are made to be used within your project's SCSS code to give grid layout to your content without needing to use non-semantic grid classes.

 For example, when creating a half-and-half layout, instead of applying classes